 I personally believe that the girls will learn a lot from this project.
 They all love working in the garden and are always excited to learn more about each plant.
 The knowledge they will acquire here will not only help them but it will also help their respective communities.
 I’d love for this project to continue in time and to grow, and I hope for the girls to gain more knowledge about the essential oils, which will enable them to create local products that could later on be commercialised. – Jamila Boussatta, Dar Taliba Director.

 I’d love to see these girls learning more about gardening and the protection of their environment.
 In case the girl doesn’t finish her studies, she’ll at least have this invaluable knowledge to take back to her community. –Hassan Sakti, Association de bienfaisance et de développement du Bassin de l’Ourika, ABDBO.

 Work will continue apace over the next few months with construction of the garden due to be completed by the end of the year.
 Once the gardens are ready, the girls and local community will begin participating in their management and developing skills in permaculture cultivation methods, seed saving, water management, post-harvest plant processing and marketing of plant products…We cannot wait!

-(Photo credits: Hajar Benmazhar, Morocco Field Scientist and Mediterranean Communications Officer)
+All photos by Hajar Benmazhar, Morocco Field Scientist and Mediterranean Communications Officer